MontgomeryLab/tinyRNA/doc/Configuration.md

 ## Paths File Details

 ### GFF Files
-GFF annotations are required by tinyRNA.
+GFF annotations are optional but recommended.
+If not provided, tiny-count will perform [sequence-based counting](tiny-count.md#sequence-based-counting-mode) rather than feature-based counting.
 For each file, you can optionally provide an `alias` which is a list of attributes to represent each feature in the Feature Name column of output counts tables.
 Each entry under the `gff_files` parameter must look something like the following mock example:
 ```yaml
   - path: 'a/path/to/your/file.gff'         # 0 spaces before -
     alias: [optional, list, of attributes]  # 2 spaces before alias